tomeklucz/FM-four-card-feature-section/README.md

 # Frontend Mentor - Interactive rating component

-This is a solution to the [FAQ accordion card on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
+This is a solution to the [Four card feature section on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).

 ## Table of contents